Jean-Zombie/OpenAI-Usage-Monitor/README.md

 `nohup python main.py &`

-Your terminal will be available for use after running the command.
+Your terminal will be available for use after running the command or you could close it altogether.

-To stop the app, find its process ID and terminate it:
+To stop the app use `Quit` in it’s menu, or find its process ID and terminate it:

 ```
 ps aux | grep main.py